 Citizens / Police Advisory Committee The Citizens / Police Advisory Committee (CPAC) consists of 9 voting members: 5 area representatives, 2 at-large seats, a resident of property owned by the Housing Authority, and a Housing Authority representative.
 The term of office is three years.
 The committee serves as a liaison between the police department and community.
 The committee mediates problems or conflicts and serves as an advocate for programs, ideas, and methods to improve the relationship between the police and community.
 The committee is also responsible for disseminating information to the community and to the government officials of Asheville.
 As an advisory committee to City Council, CPAC’s primary function is to make recommendations to the City Council and act as a source of citizen information.
 Meetings The Committee usually meets the first Wednesday of each month.
 The meeting is held at Public Works and various community locations.
 The normal length of the meeting is one to two hours.
-The next CPAC meeting will be 5:00 p.m., Wednesday, August 7 Dr. Wesley Grant Sr. Southside Center 285 Livingston Street, Asheville, NC 28801 Contact Information Julie Moore, Admin Liaison for CPAC Meetings 828-259-5813 or firstname.lastname@example.org Meeting Documents We are still migrating content for this page, such as the table for agendas and meeting minutes.
-Please find this information on our Legacy CPAC Page or contact Julie Moore.
-2019-07-03 CPAC Agenda 2019-06-05 CPAC Agenda 2019-06-05 CPAC Minutes 2019-06-05 Crime Review Presentation 2019-05-01 CPAC Agenda Haw Creek 2019-05-01 CPAC Minutes Haw Creek 2019-05-01 Crime Review Presentation 2019-05-01 Notes on Crime Review Presentation This page was last revised 7/12/2019.
+The next CPAC meeting will be 5:00 p.m., Wednesday, September 4 Public Works, First Floor Conference Room 161 S. Charlotte Street, Asheville Contact Information Julie Moore, Admin Liaison for CPAC Meetings 828-259-5813 or firstname.lastname@example.org Meeting Documents 2019-09-04 CPAC Agenda 2019-08-07 CPAC Agenda Grant Center 2019-08-07 CPAC Minutes DRAFT 2019-08-07 Crime Review Presentation 2019-07-03 CPAC Agenda 2019-07-03 CPAC Minutes 2019-06-05 CPAC Agenda 2019-06-05 CPAC Minutes 2019-06-05 Crime Review Presentation 2019-05-01 CPAC Agenda Haw Creek 2019-05-01 CPAC Minutes Haw Creek 2019-05-01 Crime Review Presentation 2019-05-01 Notes on Crime Review Presentation For older documents, please contact Julie Moore.
+This page was last revised 8/29/2019.